Finding makeup remover that is affordable as well as non-toxic can be really difficult.

 To use on your skin, massage about half of a teaspoon over your skin to clean it, then rinse it off with lukewarm water.

-- BEST EXFOLIATING VITAMIN C FACE WASH: Get younger looking skin in just 45 seconds with this organic cream cleanser....
+- EXFOLIATING FACE WASH: Get younger looking blemish free skin in just 45 seconds with this organic deep pore one step...

 4. Witch Hazel